big-data-and-economics/big-data-class-materials/README.md

 ### Can I use/adapt your material for a similar course that I'm teaching?

 Sure.
 I already borrowed half of it Grant McDermott, Tyler Ransom, Raj Chetty, and Stephen Hansen (links to their pages to come).
 I have also kept everything publicly available.
 I ask two favours (like Grant McDermott) 1) Please let me know ([email](mailto:kcoombs@bates.edu) if you do use material from this course, or have found it useful in other ways.
 2) An acknowledgment somewhere in your own syllabus or notes would be much appreciated.

+### Pull Request of a Specific Commit

+If you want to make a pull request of a specific commit (and not all changes you have made), you have two options:

+**Option 1: Manually create a new fork**

+1. Create a separate fork of the upstream repository for each commit you want to make a pull request for.
+2. Clone this separate fork to your local machine, make the changes, commit, and push.
+3. Pull request from this separate fork.

+This is the easiest option, but it does mean you will have to clone multiple forks to your local machine.

+**Option 2: Use the command line (Git Bash, WSL, Terminal)**

+1. Create a fork of this repository (called the upstream repository) if you not before
+2. Clone the forked repo to your local computer
+3. Add the original repo as a remote called `upstream` (enter `git remote add upstream <upstream-repo-url>`)
+4. Fetch the upstream repo (`git fetch upstream`)
+5. Create a branch of this upstream repo (`git checkout -b <pull-request-branch-name> upstream/main`)
+6. Either:
+    - Make the changes you want to make to the code
+    - Cherry pick the specific commit you want to merge as a pull request by typing `git cherry pick <commit-hash>` into the command line
+        - A commit hash is a unique combination of letters and numbers that identifies a specific commit.
+You can find the commit hash by running `git log` and copying the hash of the commit you want to make a pull request for OR by clicking on the commit history on GitHub and copying the SHA (the icon with two interlocked squares.)
+7. Push this branch to the forked repository with `git push -u origin <pull-request-branch-name>`
+8. Return to your forked repo's main branch with `git checkout -b origin/main`
+9. Navigate to your forked repository on GitHub and create a pull request from the branch you just pushed (you should see a banner that says "Compare & pull request" when you navigate to your forked repo)
+10. Make sure:
+    - The **base repository** is the upstream repo and the base is the main branch
+    - The **head repository** is your forked repo and the compare is the the branch named `<pull-request-branch-name>`
+11. *Optional*: Destroy the pull-request-branch once it has served its purpose with `git branch -d <pull-request-branch-name>`

 ## License